gezzStack/Glassmorphism-Creative-Cloud-App-Design/README.md

 # Glassmorphism-Creative-Cloud-App-Design
-It is Responsive Cloud web App with the Glassmorphism design feature.
+It is Responsive Cloud web App Design with the Glassmorphism design feature.